FernandoDantas/FernandoDantas/README.md

 - 🔭 I’m currently working on Java developing a financial system and also working as a freelancer using Laravel
 - 🌱 I’m currently learning TypeScript, 💙 React, Angular, Flutter, Spring Rest, Vue JS and Laravel
-- 👯 I currently work with Java programming language using the Spring MVC framework, and develop a Marketplace system with Laravel.
+- 👯 I currently develop a free pet adoption system.
+It is a web and mobile system.
+You can access the link https://www.adoteme.org
 - 💬 Ask me about them, open an **issue**
 - 📫 How to reach me: fernandojrsud@hotmail.com
 - ⚡ Passionate about new technologies